liuyc210/liuyc210/README.md

 - 👋 Hi, I’m @liuyc210
-- 👀 I’m interested in Python and deep learning.
+- 👀 I’m interested in Python and Deep Learning.
 And I also try to learn more about C++, maybe rust.
 - 🌱 I’m currently learning DL and how it gets accelerated on GPU or other hardwares;

 <!---